 - Linkages to community resources

-- Additional support and counselling services are offered through SASS.
+- Additional support and counselling services are offered through University of Ottawa – Counselling and Therapy

 This Cognitive Behavioural Therapy (CBT) – mindfulness based group workshop run by BWFHT counsellors will emphasize coping skills and self-care strategies in dealing with symptoms of anxiety and depression.
 Ask your primary health care provider for a referral to the 6 consecutive week Wellness Workshop.